 In 2014, electricity was produced from geothermal energy in 24 countries, increasing by 11% from 2009 to 2014 (Bertani, 2015).
 Table 6 lists the top ten countries producing geothermal electricity in the world in 2014, and those in direct use of geothermal energy (in GWh/year).
-The largest electricity producer is the USA, with almost 16,600 GWh/a, but this still amounts only to half a percent of their total electricity production (Bertani, 2015).
-It is different for most of the other countries listed there, with geothermal playing an important role in their electricity matrix.
+The largest electricity producer is the United States, with almost 16,600 GWh/a, but this still amounts only to half a percent of the country's total electricity production (Bertani, 2015).
+It is different for most of the other countries listed in Table 6, with geothermal playing an important role in their electricity matrix.
 That certainly applies to the second country on the list, the Philippines.
-With 870 MWe on-line, geothermal contributed to 14% of the
+With 1,870 MWe on-line, geothermal contributed to 14% of the electricity requirements (Bertani 2015).
+Similar applies to Kenya, the only African country seen in the table.
+The production of 2,848 GWh/a puts the country in 8th place with regard to annual production.
+Here, we should see a big increase in more recent figures (years 2015-2018), as the numbers refer to the year 2014.
+The 2 new power plants (both 2×70 MW), which came on-line that year, only produced for a minor part of that year.
+The highest value though, is seen for Iceland where a production of 5,170 GWh/a means that geothermal supplied about 27% of the produced electricity (Ragnarsson, 2018).
+It can be added here that the last three years (2015-2017) have seen a quite dramatic change, with Turkey racing up the list, and approaching 1000 MWe installed capacity level in late 2017, with Indonesia also taking a significant jump upwards, approaching fast the level of the Philippines, and expected to overtake them in 2018 (A. Richter, pers. comm.).